Hattifnatt Kichijoji: Tokyo’s Most Magical Storybook Cafe

-Climbing up the Ghibli-style stairs is the first thing you will experience at Hattifnatt.
+Climbing up the Ghibli-style stairs is the first thing you will experience at Hattifnatt Café.
 When you reach the top of the stairs, it will feel like you have walked into a wonderland.
 The entire space is decorated with numerous cute images and characters!

 The wallpaper is the work of the famous Japanese picture book artist couple, Marini & Monteany (マリーニ・モンティーニ).
 The husband is responsible for drawing animals, while his wife draws children.

-The door to the toilet is another small door you will need to walk into.
+The toilet door is another small door you will need to walk through.
 But the painting on the wall next to the door might stop you from making another step.
 The little bear and the little girl peeking behind the trees look so innocent!

 Just note that the space in the loft area is particularly narrow.
-Parts of the ceiling are low and parts of the cafe are particularly narrow.
-But, the person who designed this interior smartly utilized this disadvantage to make the loft area have a secret-base vibe.
-Together, Hattifnatt is like a cafe built for elves!
+Parts of the ceiling are low, and parts of the café are particularly narrow.
+But the person who designed this interior smartly leveraged this disadvantage to give the loft area a secret base vibe.
+Together, Hattifnatt is like a café built for elves!

 The Food at Hattifnatt and the Cafe’s Handicraft Shop

-Passing through the small gate and climbing up the stairs, the friendly staff will greet you on the second floor properly, making customer service at Hattifnatt great.
-If you don’t read Japanese, an English menu will be given to you.
+Passing through the small gate and climbing the stairs, the friendly staff will properly greet you on the second floor, making customer service at Hattifnatt great.
+If you don’t read Japanese, an English menu will be provided.
 When you are ready to order, scan the QR code and select your payment method.
 English notation is available for each menu item.
-If you need help, ring the bell on the table and the staff will be with you shortly.
+If you need help, ring the bell on the table, and the staff will be with you shortly.

-Just note that it is a popular spot, so the waiting time for your food to be served can be long.
+Just note that it is a popular spot, so the wait for your food can be long.
 In fact, there is usually a queue to enter.
 Please allow enough time for your visit.

-Next to Hattifnatt, there is a store that looks the same as the cafe.
+Next to Hattifnatt, there is a store that looks just like the café.
 It is where you can find works of Marini & Monteany and other handicraft makers.
 Check out the accessories, cards, and other miscellaneous goods as you wait for your order!

 We got to Hattifnatt on a rainy day.
-While the rain isn’t normally welcomed when someone is on a trip, it didn’t bother us much because we were sheltered by the cafe’s roof!
+While rain isn’t usually welcome when someone is on a trip, it didn’t bother us much because we were under the café’s roof!

-We were the second group of people who arrived at the cafe before it opened.
-This gave us enough time to take photos in the gorgeous cafe without strangers in the background.
-We also got to choose the seats we wanted.
+We were the second group to arrive at the café before it opened.
+This gave us enough time to take photos in the gorgeous café without strangers in the background.
+We also got to choose our seats.
 Although the loft area was tempting, we ditched it as we anticipated painful butts after sitting on the ground for a few hours.

-As we didn’t expect Hattifnatt to have any vegan/vegetarian options, we had a few rice balls from Omusubi Gonbei as we waited for the cafe to be opened.
-Surprisingly, the taco rice’s meat sauce was made using soy meat, which made it a vegan dish.
+As we didn’t expect Hattifnatt to have any vegan/vegetarian options, we had a few rice balls from Omusubi Gonbei while we waited for the café to open.
+Surprisingly, the taco rice’s meat sauce was made with soy meat, making it a vegan dish.
 As we take dairy, we also ordered a Margarita pizza.
 Both dishes were incredible.
 There was even an option to increase the brown rice for the taco rice, which we took!

 What I found interesting was Hattifnatt’s dumbwaiter.
-Fitting into the cafe’s theme, the small freight elevator needed to be manually pulled up and down.
-While the staff would have a pair or sore arms after a while operating the wooden dumbwaiter, I really wanted to give it a try (´▽`*).
+In keeping with the café’s theme, the small freight elevator had to be pulled up and down manually.
+While the staff would have sore arms after a while operating the wooden dumbwaiter, I really wanted to give it a try (´▽`*).

 Hattifnatt’s Business Hours and Access Information